mongodb/docs/source/includes/api/list-tables/create-cluster-request-body.rst

              * - You are deploying
                  :doc:`Global Clusters </global-clusters>`.
                - Required
-               - Each document in the array represents a zone where
+               - Each object in the array represents a zone where
                  |service| deploys your cluster's nodes.

              * - You are deploying non-Global replica sets and sharded clusters.
                - Optional
-               - This array has one document representing where
+               - This array has one object representing where
                  |service| deploys your cluster's nodes.

-       You must specify all parameters in ``replicationSpecs`` document array.
+       You must specify all parameters in ``replicationSpecs`` object array.

        .. admonition:: What parameters depend on ``replicationSpecs``?